HenrikStiernstedt/Quiz/README.md

 * [ ] Better flow when displaying the correct answer and more satisfying animations when you get points.
 Sounds!
 Stars!
 * [ ] Animation when revealing players answers.
 A delay between when the answer period closes and answers are shown, maybe one letter at a time?
 * [ ] Postpone the adding of correct stores to the total score.
 Give all points at the same time and then reorder the player list.
 PRIORITY!
+* [ ] Confetti and a nice presentation of the winners after a game is completed.

 ## QuizMaster GUI
 * Automatic score calculations.